 Water, since it dissolves more substances than any other liquid, is considered the "universal solvent" This implies that it brings along valuable chemicals, minerals, and nutrients everywhere water goes, either through the earth or through our bodies.

-The neutral pH of pure water is 7, which is neither acidic (less than 7) nor basic (less than 7). (greater than 7).
+The neutral pH of pure water is 7, which is neither acidic (less than 7) nor basic (greater than 7).
 It is very sticky, meaning water molecules bind to each other, the water molecule is extremely cohesive.
 Of the non-metallic liquids, water is the most coherent.
 The water molecule is highly adhesive.